FabrizioMusacchio/Python_Neuro_Practical/README.md

 # Python "Neuro-Practical" Course Material
-This is the course material for the [advanced _Python_ for Data Scientists course ](https://www.fabriziomusacchio.com/teaching/python_course_neuropractical/).
+This is the course material for the advanced _Python_ course [Python: Neuro-Practical ](https://www.fabriziomusacchio.com/teaching/python_course_neuropractical/).

+The course is a collection of short tutorials tailored to practical Data Science problems in Neuroscience.
+The aim of these short tutorials is to demonstrate, how to think about problem solution in _Python_ and how to find strategies and individual solutions for own specific problems beyond the scope of the tutorials.

+I will add new tutorials to this collection from time to time.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/FabrizioMusacchio/Python_Neuro_Practical/HEAD)  [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/FabrizioMusacchio/Python_Neuro_Practical/) [![Website](https://img.shields.io/badge/website-link-<COLOR>.svg)](https://www.fabriziomusacchio.com/teaching/python_course_neuropractical) [![License](https://img.shields.io/badge/license-CC%20BY%e2%80%93NC%e2%80%93SA%204.0-orange.svg)](https://github.com/FabrizioMusacchio/Python_Neuro_Practical/blob/master/LICENSE.md)